wyeworks/blog/source/_posts/2018-01-15-automatically-managing-personal-and-work-git-configurations.markdown

 Replace `personal` with your personal Git username and `work` with your work-related one, and we’re done with this step.

+*Edit*

+When cloning your repo you should use you custom Host configuration, if you normally clone `git clone git@github.com:personal/repo.git` now you should use `git clone git@github.com-personal:personal/repo.git`.
+If you want to use this in existing repositories just update the remotes.

 ## Step 2: Add user details to work and personal folders

 For this step, I am assuming you have all of your work stuff contained in a `~/work` folder and all of your personal stuff contained in a `~/personal` folder.
 If not, then you will either have to move some things around on your computer or adapt this step to your individual needs.